 The department offers lunchtime ‘surgeries’ and intensive revision sessions as well as lots of additional help in-between lessons and by email.

-The department organises talks from Sociology professors to take the learning beyond the classroom and extend student knowledge beyond the textbook.
+The department organises talks from Sociology professors to take learning beyond the classroom and extend student knowledge beyond the textbook.
 This year, speakers include Prof Steve Tombs on corporate crime and Prof Simon Winlow on his undercover research with bouncers in Sunderland.
 We also organise a residential trip to London.

 The start of the A Level course is always challenging, but you will find these tasks aid the transition from GCSE.

-- Visit A Level Sociology websites and try out the activities and reading available e.g. Sociology is Exchange and Sociology Central.
+- Visit A Level Sociology websites & try out the activities and reading available e.g. Sociology

-- Complete the activities on Families & Households available online at www.sociology.uk.net, the website for the textbook used in the Sociology Department.
-This will prepare you for the first unit of study at A level.
+- Complete activities online at sociology.uk.net, the website for one of the textbooks used in the Sociology Department.
+This will prepare you for the first unit of study at A Level